benliepert/personal-website/content/blog/ptrace.md

    2164 jakob     20   0 6941696 363176 176248 S   6,6   1,1  12:31.55 gnome-shell
 ```

-The first two processes in `top` are the processes resulting out of the fork, both at 100% CPU usage.
-That's of course because both processes consist out of an inifinte loop.
+The first two processes in `top` are the processes resulting from the fork, both at 100% CPU usage.
+That's of course because both processes consist  of an inifinte loop.
 If you aren't using infinite loops inside the first code snippet, look for `ptrace` in the `COMMAND` column.

 Additionally, I can also use `strace` to trace the implementation to see that the fork worked: